-Automating this process with purchase order software has numerous benefits.
+Automating purchase orders with purchase order software has numerous benefits.
 Faster, more accurate PO approval means faster, more accurate procurement.
 That translates to projects getting delivered on time and on budget.
 It also means product releases that meet their deadlines.

 A purchase requisition is a common internal workflow that employees use to request approval for a purchase.
 Typically, this simply means their direct manager.
 However, the process frequently requires additional approval stages.
 For example, businesses often require VP approval if the value of a purchase request exceeds a predetermined amount.

 An approved purchase requisition ends up with the finance department, which uses the information in this document to generate and issue an official purchase order.

 Automating purchase requisitions has similar benefits to automating purchase orders.
 It frees up employee time for more important pursuits and ensures that projects aren’t delayed because materials aren’t available when needed.